 Meaning: You’re in irreparable trouble, and there’s an extremely high likelihood that punishment will follow.

 Example: The cat tore up mum’s tudung while I was playing with it.
 Mampuslah when she finds out.

 47 Muruku (Tamil)

-Meaning: Murukku is typically made from rice flour and urad dal flour.
+Meaning: Malaysians typically make Murukku from rice flour and urad dal flour.
 Chakli is a similar dish, typically made with an additional ingredient, Bengal gram (chickpea) flour.

 Deepavali, you got invite me to your house for Makan and Murukku?

 In English, ‘on’ is a preposition, for instance, “The book is on the table,” or used to show wanting to use an electrical appliance such as turning on the lights.

 In Malaysia, we use ‘on’ to show that we’re ‘up for the plan/activity.

 Example: “We are going to Mamak tonight.
 You on ah?”
 “On lah!”

 It’s used when someone is at least halfway to the destination.
 In Malaysia, even if someone hasn’t left their home, they would still consider themselves to be on the way.